Alfresco/alfresco-ng2-components/ng2-components/ng2-alfresco-documentlist/README.md

 </content-column>
 ```

-In the Example below will add the [ng2-alfresco-tag](https://www.npmjs.com/package/ng2-alfresco-tag) component is integrate in the document list.
+In the Example below we will add the [ng2-alfresco-tag](https://www.npmjs.com/package/ng2-alfresco-tag) component is integrate in the document list.

 ```html
 <content-column